apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/FairScheduler.md

     * fairSharePreemptionThreshold: the fair share preemption threshold for the queue.
 If the queue waits fairSharePreemptionTimeout without receiving fairSharePreemptionThreshold\*fairShare resources, it is allowed to preempt containers to take resources from other queues.
 If not set, the queue will inherit the value from its parent queue.

+    * allowPreemptionFrom: determines whether the scheduler is allowed to preempt resources from the queue.
+The default is true.
+If a queue has this property set to false, this property will apply recursively to all child queues.

 * **User elements**: which represent settings governing the behavior of individual users.
 They can contain a single property: maxRunningApps, a limit on the number of running apps for a particular user.

 * **A userMaxAppsDefault element**: which sets the default running app limit for any users whose limit is not otherwise specified.